embryzon/Invisible-PFA-Fix/README.md

-# Small-Project
+# PFA Invisible Window Fix

-For People asking "why is PFA invisible but I'm still hearing it plays the Chopin/Godowsky Waterfall Etude MIDI???".
+For People asking "why is PFA invisible but I'm still hearing it plays the Chopin/Godowsky Waterfall Etude MIDI???" or people who are too lazy to access the Config.xml,

-Send them this software kek.
+send them this software kek.